Graphene: Magnetic substrates

-Despite its 2-D nature, graphene has 3 acoustic phonon modes.
-The two in-plane modes (LA, TA) have a linear dispersion relation, whereas the out of plane mode (ZA) has a quadratic dispersion relation.
-Due to this, the T2 dependent thermal conductivity contribution of the linear modes is dominated at low temperatures by the T1.5 contribution of the out of plane mode.
-Some graphene phonon bands display negative Grüneisen parameters.
-At low temperatures (where most optical modes with positive Grüneisen parameters are still not excited) the contribution from the negative Grüneisen parameters will be dominant and thermal expansion coefficient (which is directly proportional to Grüneisen parameters) negative.
-The lowest negative Grüneisen parameters correspond to the lowest transverse acoustic ZA modes.
-Phonon frequencies for such modes increase with the in-plane lattice parameter since atoms in the layer upon stretching will be less free to move in the z direction.
-This is similar to the behavior of a string, which, when it is stretched, will have vibrations of smaller amplitude and higher frequency.
-This phenomenon, named "membrane effect," was predicted by Lifshitz in 1952.

-Mechanical
+Mechanical properties

-The (two-dimensional) density of graphene is 0.763 mg per square meter.
+As noted above, the (two-dimensional) density of graphene is 0.762 mg per square meter.

 Graphene is the strongest material ever tested, with an intrinsic tensile strength of 130 GPa (with representative engineering tensile strength ~50-60 GPa for stretching large-area freestanding graphene) and a Young's modulus (stiffness) close to 1 TPa.
 The Nobel announcement illustrated this by saying that a 1 square meter graphene hammock would support a 4 kg cat but would weigh only as much as one of the cat's whiskers, at 0.77 mg (about 0.001% of the weight of 1 m^{2} of paper).

-Large-angle-bent graphene monolayer has been achieved with negligible strain, showing mechanical robustness of the two-dimensional carbon nanostructure.
-Even with extreme deformation, excellent carrier mobility in monolayer graphene can be preserved.
+Large-angle bending of graphene monolayers with minimal strain demonstrates its mechanical robustness.
+Even under extreme deformation, monolayer graphene maintains excellent carrier mobility.